 When and where will FutureVerse take place?

-The first ever FutureVerse intensive will take place from April 17 2023 to April 21 2023 in Calgary.
+This year’s FutureVerse intensive will take place from April 22 2024 to April 26 2024 in Ottawa.
 For a year following the FutureVerse intensive, participants will meet online to continue sharing, developing, and growing as writers.

 What kind of stuff will students do at FutureVerse?